How to measure curtains for your windows

 Next, you need to calculate the rod length

+One of the things you want to note is how far the curtain rod should extend past the window.
 The length of your curtain rod will typically extend 3 to 6 inches past the window frame.
 This will, however, depend on where you will be installing your rod.
 The options for rod installation include inside, below, or above the trim mount, and all of these options have a different effect on the length.

 Here are the considerations you’ll need to make for each option: